Basics

 The visibility got worse and worse near the top and I started entering the bottom of the cloud layer.
 Sometimes you hike to a summit for the views and you don’t see any views.
 I really hoped this was not one of those times.
 I crested the top of the ridge and…it was pretty cloudy.

-I squinted at the fog as we waited at the top for our remaining 2 friends.
+I squinted at the whiteness in front of me as we waited at the top for our remaining 2 friends.
 The longer I stared, willing the clouds to disperse, the more I was sure they were thinning.
 Then over the next few minutes, the veil of mist dropped away.
-Suddenly the scene came into focus.
-I've seen countless photos from Panorama Ridge, but it was impossible to grasp the scale of the scene until I was standing there in person.
-The lake is so wide that it spread into the edges of my vision.
-The water was dark blue without the sun lighting up its usually bright turquoise waters.
+Suddenly, the scene came into focus.
+I’ve seen countless photos of the view from Panorama Ridge, but it was impossible to grasp the scale until I was standing there in person.
+The lake is so wide that it extended past my peripheral vision.
+In the cloudy weather, the water was dark blue instead of its more recognizable bright turquoise.

 Fortunately, we quickly discovered that there was a much faster way down.
 On the steeper sections, glissade tracks had been carved by the butts of many hikers before us.
 The snow was mushy, but a running start got me sliding just fine.
 Going down these glissade tracks was pure joy.
 I couldn’t stop laughing hysterically on my way down each one.
 My pants got wet but it was worth it.

 We got back to Garibaldi Lake campground around 9 PM, a whole hour faster than it had taken us on the uphill.
-After crossing the bridge and rounding the bend towards the campground, I audibly gasped, and I'm pretty sure some campers sitting nearby gave me the sideye.
-I had expected no sunset, but instead I got golden light hitting the wall of peaks across from Garibaldi Lake.
+After crossing the bridge and rounding the bend towards the campground, I audibly gasped, and I’m pretty sure some campers sitting nearby side-eyed me.
+I had expected no sunset, but light was beaming on to the peaks above Garibaldi Lake.
 I pulled my camera out so fast.

-I was so occupied by my photo-taking that I didn't get to making and eating my dinner until 10 PM after the light fully disappeared.
-My lower body ached from the 10 hours that we spent on the trail that day, but I felt so fulfilled.
+I was so occupied by my photo-taking that I didn’t get to making and eating my dinner until 10 PM after the light fully disappeared.
+My lower body ached from the 10 hours that we spent on the trail that day, but I felt so content.
 It was pretty late by the time I finished dinner, so I went straight to bed.
-I knocked out and didn’t wake up even once through the night thanks to the perfectly flat, wooden tent pads and complete physical exhaustion.
+I knocked out and didn’t wake up even once thanks to the luxuriously flat, wooden tent pads and complete physical exhaustion.

-I awoke to some pretty unique lighting.
-It was overcast but still plenty bright.
-The clouds covered the sky and acted like a giant diffuser for the sun, casting a soft glow across the landscape.
+The conditions the next morning were beautiful.
+The clouds acted like a giant diffuser for the sun, casting a soft glow across the landscape.

 We enjoyed a slow morning by the lake, soaking in the views for the last time.
 After we packed up, we had only a couple hours of easy downhill to go.
 Even before we got to the trailhead, it felt like we had already returned back to civilization.
 It was Saturday, and we passed group after group of day hikers headed for the lake.
 The trailhead parking lot was packed with cars and people, in stark contrast to when we had arrived the day before.

-The early-season conditions gave us a very different version of Garibaldi Lake and Panorama Ridge than the usual photos found online, but it was beautiful nonetheless.
+The early-season conditions gave us a very different version of Garibaldi Lake and Panorama Ridge than the usual photos found online.
 I guess I technically crossed this hike off my bucket-list, but I feel the need to come back and experience this hike in snow-free conditions.
 I feel like it will be unrecognizable!